ams0/pd-argo-rollouts-istio-gateway-api/README.md

 # Progressive Delivery with Istio and Gateway API plugin for Argo Rollouts

-As presented at Cloud Native Rejekts in Paris in March 2024
+As presented at Cloud Native Rejekts in Paris in March 2024.
+With multicluster support!

 ## Prerequisite

-- A kubernetes cluster (we're using the great [Civo](https://www.civo.com) Kubernetes service)
+- **Two** kubernetes cluster (we're using the great [Civo](https://www.civo.com) Kubernetes service)

 ## Setup